 “Va’etkhanan el Hashem ba’eit hahi- I implored Hashem at that time…”

-This parsha opens with Moses how he implored God to enter the Promised Land, ba’eit hahi – At that other time, I implored – at that time, and not at this time.
+This parsha opens with Moses imploring God to enter the Promised Land, ba’eit hahi – At that other time, I implored – at that time, and not at this time.